surjit/jpauli.github.io/_carew/posts/2015-02-05-zend-vm-executor.md

 ---
 layout: post
-title:  Getting into the Zend Execution engine
+title:  Getting into the Zend Execution engine (PHP 5)
 ---

 ## PHP : an interpreted language